someparty/someparty/source/articles/2020-06-07-call-me-out.html.markdown

 [Listen: JONCRO - "Wise River" @ Bandcamp](https://joncro.bandcamp.com/track/wise-river "#")

 The celebrated Halifax neo-soul group [Aquakultre](https://aquakultre.bandcamp.com/) released a pair of benefit singles last Friday.
-"Back In Time" is a collaboration with singer [Yohvn Blvck](https://soundcloud.com/theyohanblack), featuring synth from [Special Costello](https://specialcostello.bandcamp.com/)'s Jeremy Costello and [Chudi Harris](https://chudiharris.bandcamp.com/) on guitar.
+"Back In Time" is a collaboration with singer [Yohvn Blvck](https://soundcloud.com/theyohanblack), featuring synth from [Special Costello](https://specialcostello.bandcamp.com/)'s Jeremy Costello and [Chudi Harris](https://chudiharris.bandcamp.com/) on guitar (he contributes some vocals to the song's third verse as well).
 "Garden" meanwhile features Nick Dourado ([Budi](https://budi.bandcamp.com/)) on saxophone.
 Proceeds from the "Back In Time" are for [The Black Power Hour](https://www.ckdu.ca/shows/227): a [CKDU](https://www.ckdu.ca) radio show described as "a communication lifeline for incarcerated folks."
 "Garden" meanwhile benefits the community-led Canadian charity [The Black Health Alliance](http://blackhealthalliance.ca/).
 You can find both at Bandcamp.

 Aquakultre, lead by vocalist Lance Sampson, released their fantastic debut full-length *Legacy* last month.